ibm-cloud-docs/cis/faq.md

 * You've whitelisted our IP ranges
 * Your server/network is online and generally healthy

 If you contact our support team, please provide a ray ID from a recent 522 error.
-We can use this to determine which CIS Datacenter you were hitting and run further tests.
+We can use this to determine which CIS data center you were hitting and run further tests.

 ## What is a proxied record and why do I need them?
 {:#cis-faq-proxied-record}